shnwz3/FoodReelz/README.md

 # Xoto Food Reels Application - MERN Stack Project

-Xoto is a next-generation "Food Reels" platform that transforms how people discover and order food.
+Xoto is a "Food Reels" platform that transforms how people discover and order food.
 Instead of browsing static menus, users explore a vertical feed of engaging short videos posted by food partners, enabling instant orders directly from the reels.

 ## 🌟 Key Features